underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 #### Reverse

-Write a function that efficiently reverses the elements of a sequence.
+Write a function that reverses the elements of a sequence.
 Your output does not have to use the same concrete implementation as the input.
 Hint: use `foldLeft`.

 <div class="solution">
 In this exercise, and the ones that follow, using the types are particularly important.
 Start by writing down the type of `reverse`.